 Overview

-- Turning on SCIM in Greenhouse Recruiting and using that information to update the Provisioning section of the custom application.
+- Activate SCIM in Greenhouse Recruiting and use that information to update the Provisioning section of the custom application.

-- Configuring user mappings and updating default settings
+- Configure user mappings and update default settings

-- Adding users in your custom application to the SCIM setup
+- Add users in your custom application to the SCIM setup

 Activate SCIM for the GHR Organization